AbberiorInstruments/ImspectorDocs/docs/hardware/ttl.rst

    :align: center

 During a measurement, pressing buttons alters their state (they are disabled if the TTL channel runs a sequence).
-This state change will also modify the action setting (if it was *Kepp high/low*).
+This state change will also modify the action setting (if it was *Keep high/low*).
 In this case the TTL channel will return to its pre-measurement state after the measurement finishes regardless of whether the state was changed during the measurement.
 See also **Final Position** above.